 ARCAP’s team of researchers is continuing to progress research during the COVID-19 crisis.
 Whenever situations or challenges occur that may affect our partners, our goal is to quickly and transparently communicate with relevant partners and address any issues and concerns.

 The Aspect Research Centre for Autism Practice (ARCAP) Conference 2021 will be held on 21–22 October 2021.
-Join us for a new hybrid style of conference that will focus on autism practice research in education, supportive practice and inclusion.
-Choose to attend in person at our Sydney venue or enjoy the flexibility of virtual access.
+Join us for a virtual conference that will focus on autism practice research in education, supportive practice and inclusion.
 Registration now open.
+Early Bird registration closes 23 September.

 Our research focus